List of Asiana Airlines destinations

 As of December 2024, Asiana Airlines offers regular passenger service to over 80 destinations (except seasonal charter destinations) in 26 countries from its two hub airports, Incheon International Airport and Gimpo International Airport in South Korea.
-Outside South Korea, the countries with the largest airports served by Asiana Airlines are China with 24, Japan with 9 and the United States with 10.
+Outside South Korea, the countries with the largest airports served by Asiana Airlines are China with 24, Japan with nine and the United States with 10.

-As of July 2020, Asiana Airlines operates between Incheon and 22 cities in China, and along with Korean Air is one of the two largest foreign airlines to operate in the China.
+As of July 2020, Asiana Airlines operates between Incheon and 22 cities in China, and along with Korean Air is one of the two largest foreign airlines to operate in China.

-Since the COVID-19 pandemic was declared in January 2020, Asiana Airlines has suspended most domestic and international routes, and following the merger with Korean Air, Asiana Airlines ends cargo operation on 31 July 2025.
+Since the COVID-19 pandemic was declared in January 2020, Asiana Airlines has suspended most domestic and international routes, and following the merger with Korean Air, Asiana Airlines ends cargo operation on July 31, 2025.

 As of October 2023, Asiana Airlines operates limited domestic and international routes.